maxpmaxp/ecap-exif/README.md

 ## Installation

-libecap and exiv2 libraries are required to build and use the adapter. libecap is available at http://e-cap.org/.
-The adapter can be built and installed from sources, usually by running:
+libecap and several other dependencies are required to build and use the adapter. libecap is available at http://e-cap.org/.

+Dependencies:
+* exiv2
+* taglib
+* libzip
+* podofo

+The adapter can be built and installed from sources, usually by
+running:

     $ ./bootstrap.sh
     $ ./configure